Wills, Trusts & Probate

 What is the difference between guardianship and conservatorship?

-How long does it take to establish guardianship in Riverside County?
+How long does the guardianship process take in Riverside County?

 What responsibilities does a guardian have after appointment?